 Uranium enrichment facilities and nuclear fuel fabrication facilities;

-Transport, storage and disposal of nuclear materials and waste and decommissioning of nuclear facilities from service.
+Transport, storage and disposal of nuclear materials and waste, as well as decommissioning of nuclear facilities.

 3.1.2.
 Licensing process